Rose Schlossberg: Career

 Schlossberg held various positions with Blowback Productions from 2010 to 2012, including associate editor, associate producer, and production associate.
 She was also a writer and researcher at Red Board Productions, and also worked for television writer and producer David Milch.
-She has since developed TV projects with Broadway Video, TruTV and Warner Brothers TV.
+She has since developed TV projects with Broadway Video, TruTV and Warner Bros.
+Television.

 In 2016, Schlossberg launched a comedy end time-apocalyptic web series titled End Times Girls Club, produced by Above Average Productions.
 The series follows Schlossberg as she gives women comic tips to surviving the apocalypse.
 It was originally conceived from her master’s thesis installation at NYU.
 Since then, it has evolved into several forms – as a TV pilot produced by Saturday Night Live producer Lorne Michaels in 2017, a Slumber Party Bunker installation in Paris in 2023, and a TikTok channel.

 In 2017, she co-produced and co-wrote the Peabody Award-winning documentary series Time: The Kalief Browder Story.
 In 2018, she was commissioned by Dover Street Market president Adrian Joffe to produce a series of promotional videos for the retailer’s Los Angeles location.
 In 2020, she once again collaborated with the retailer, as well as the non-profit When We All Vote, for a video series campaigning for increased voter turnout for the 2020 United States presidential election.
 Schlossberg has also directed music videos for Hyd, Dougie Poole, Swaai Boys, and Ducktails.

 She directed, wrote, and starred in the short film Short Gay Tragedy #1 which debuted at the 45th Mill Valley Film Festival in 2022.
 The same year, she helped open the permanent exhibit honoring John F. Kennedy at the Kennedy Center together with cellist Yo-Yo Ma and second gentleman Doug Emhoff.

+In 2025, she wrote a piece about the Channel Islands archipelago off the coast of California for the debut issue of Revue Passager, a biannual, bilingual magazine based in Paris.
+She had previously done work for the magazine's founder, Aude Revier, when Revier was editor-in-chief at Air France magazine.